 The air force from a hair dryer can ruin clumping and curl formation.
 If you have ever blow dried your hair and ended up with a forcefield of frizz then you have seen this firsthand.
 What you need is a diffuser.
 A hair diffuser can reduce the air velocity from your hair dryer, allowing you to dry your hair without disturbing your curls.
 Diffusers are also perfect if you are in a hurry and need to dry your hair quickly.
-They also are great for adding volume to your curls.
+They are also very effective at adding volume to your curls.

 - Use a diffuser that stays on your hair dryer.
 Many will fall off.
-Some hair dryers comes with a diffuser but if yours did not, then there's no need to buy a whole new hair dryer.
+Some hair dryers come with a diffuser but if yours did not, then there's no need to buy a whole new hair dryer.
 Just find a universal diffuser attachment like the Styling Finger Diffuser or the Hot Sock, they fit most dryers.

 - Use duckbill clips if you need to add volume at the crown of your head.

-- Hang your head sideways or upside down.
-Touch your hair gently and put curls in bowl of diffuser.
+- Hang your head sideways or upside down when diffusing, gently placing sections of your curls into the bowl of the diffuser.

-- Move diffuser towards head to get heat up to the roots.
+- Move the diffuser towards your head to get heat up to the roots.

 - Be careful not to disrupt clumping and curl formation.
 This is a gentle but tricky process.